EXCLUSIVE-China's international payments system ready, could launch by year-end - sources

 "The official launch will be in September or October, depending on the results of the testings and preparation," the source said.

-A second source with direct knowledge of the matter said authorities want to launch the first phase of CIPS before December.
+A second source with direct knowledge of the matter said authorities are striving to launch the first phase of CIPS before December.

 "It's not a plan but we are trying our best to have the first phase (of CIPS) online before the end of this year," said the source, who declined to be named because he is not authorised to speak to the media.